Halloween is a fun celebration. Get crafty with the kids and create some Halloween projects!

 In parenting lingo, that translates to a few hours of weekend free time for you while they are busy creating these.

-Hang these Halloween-themed and pom-pom inspired garlands around the home during Halloween season.
+Hang these Halloween-themed and pom-pom-inspired garlands around the home during the Halloween season.
 The kids can also make a few to give out to their friends.

 This craft will involve using a glue gun, so you may need to assist younger kids and supervise the slightly older ones.

 Besides the glue gun, they will need an egg carton, different colored yarns available as a pack here, googly eyes, and markers.

 This craft is a great way of teaching the kids the value of resourcefulness by using pine cones for the spider’s base.
 They will also need googly eyes and a few pieces of chenille stems.